deeprajsinghsisodiya/Flutter-Dev-Discord-Tips-Tricks./README.md

 Flutter Dev Discord Tips &amp; Tricks.

 Q. Is there a way to get a scrollbar on a Text() or really a SelectableText() widget?
-Struggling to find any kind of documentation on text and scrollbars. ans.  if the text is width-constrained it will wrap. and if it has maxlines, it will scroll
+Struggling to find any kind of documentation on text and scrollbars.

+Tip if the text is width-constrained it will wrap. and if it has maxlines, it will scroll